The Evolution of Jira Service Management and ITSM

-Jira Service Desk (JSD), now Jira Service Management (JSM), was created by Atlassian after research showed customers using Marketplace apps to turn their software projects into a makeshift service desk for internal users.
+Jira Service Desk (JSD) was created by Atlassian after research showed customers using Marketplace apps to turn their software projects into makeshift service desks for internal users.
 After recognising their power, Atlassian used these apps to create the groundwork for Jira Service Desk as we know it today.

 JSD offered familiarity to users.
 It utilised the power of Jira’s core platform with workflows and custom fields to provide an adaptable, bespoke platform to suit different ways of working.
 Not long after, Pink Elephant verified JSD as having the capability to house the four main processes of ITIL – Incident, Problem, Request, and Change Management.
 JSD also brought native no-code automations to the application for the first time.

-JSD provided the opportunity for service desk teams to deflect tickets with a knowledge base.
+JSD allowed service desk teams to deflect tickets with a knowledge base.
 Linking to a Confluence space allowed agents to label Confluence pages with keywords so they would show on the portal as customers were creating requests.
 Similarly, agents could respond to tickets with links to these articles to resolve requests quicker by pointing the customer in the right direction.

 Following the launch of the product, Marketplace vendors were keen to add to the functionality of JSD with new apps.
-This led to the development of some of the best apps known today, such as Insight Asset Management, ProForma for Jira, and Deviniti’s Cross Project Queues and Extensions for JSD.
-Insight gave JSD the ability to offer a fifth common process in the ITIL framework.
+This led to the developing of some of the best apps known today, such as Assets, ProForma for Jira, and Deviniti’s Cross Project Queues and Extensions for JSD.
+Assets allowed JSD to offer a fifth common process in the ITIL framework.
 ProForma added the ability to dynamically adapt request forms, whilst the Cross Project Queues allowed teams to easily manage multiple projects from a single pane of glass.
 Alongside these focused apps, Automation for Jira (A4J) became an essential part of any service desk due to its powerful no-code automation abilities.
-A4J allowed admins to configure rules for almost anything; the most common being automated approvals, creating scheduled tickets, editing issues or sending webhooks/messages to external applications like Slack or Teams.
+A4J allowed admins to configure rules for almost anything, the most common being automated approvals, creating scheduled tickets, editing issues or sending webhooks/messages to external applications like Slack or Teams.

-Skip forward a few years and Atlassian developed its Cloud platform, acquiring several companies to aid this.
-Opsgenie, an alert and event management application was bought in September 2018, followed by Halp, a ChatOps service desk app in May 2020 and finally, Insight Asset Management in August 2020.
+Skip forward a few years, and Atlassian developed its Cloud platform, acquiring several companies to aid this.
+Opsgenie, an alert and event management application, was bought in September 2018, followed by Halp, a ChatOps service desk app, in May 2020 and finally, Assets (formerly known as Insight in August 2020).

 Atlassian first saw the benefits of a combined single application for all ITSM tools with JiraOps.
 JiraOps was a half-and-half measure of Opsgenie and JSD.
 While this may not have stayed around long, it showed the true benefit of a single service management application that gave agents a single efficient application to work from while the tools did the leg work behind the scenes.